TamasPalfi/Notes/Python3/Technical Interview Notes.md

 ## Integers

+## Loops
+- **while** and **for** loops.  **while** should be used  when you want to loop until a certain condition is met.  **for** loop should be used when you have an iterable or know precisely how many times you would like the loop to iterate for.
+- **NOTE:** each operation within a loop will be called for each iteration - thus, the best way to improve the runtime is to **keep your loops simple**.
+Best solution would be to try to find solution w/o any looping but that's not always the case.

 ## Dictionaries
 - **BIG TIP TO NOTE:** Python's dictionaries are implemented as Hash Tables (and as such have same time/space complexities)!
 See python documentation [here](https://docs.python.org/3/library/stdtypes.html#typesmapping)  Thus, I would recommend in interviews to use dictionaries as you are quite often more familiar with them due to it being one of the key data structures taught, but mention to the interviewer this distinction.